 Our Work

-Stopping this threat requires bold and ambitious long-term strategies to ensure that the Democracy of Tomorrow better reflects the will of all Americans and is oriented towards collaboratively addressing our country’s most pressing challenges.
+Stopping the authoritarian threat requires bold and ambitious long-term strategies to ensure that the Democracy of Tomorrow better reflects the will of all Americans and is oriented toward collaboratively addressing our country’s most pressing challenges.

-- Replace winner-take-all elections with more proportional systems of representation.
+- Replacing winner-take-all elections with a more proportional system of representation.

-- Legalize fusion voting to help break the two-party doom loop.
+- Legalizing fusion voting to help break the two-party doom loop.

-Several provisions of the Protecting Our Democracy Act, a package of democratic guardrails reforms we helped Congressional leaders assemble, were signed into law by President Biden.
+Advanced several provisions of the Protecting Our Democracy Act, a package of democratic guardrails reforms we helped congressional leaders assemble, which President Biden signed into law.

 Impact in the News